danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/guide/screenshots/midi_settings_iPhone.png"/>
 </p>

-Enable CoreMIDI here and optionally enable Network MIDI with a Mac OSX machine.
+Enable CoreMIDI here and optionally enable Network MIDI with a macOS machine.

 Inputs & Outputs are refreshed when a MIDI device is plugged in/out.
 Currently, PdParty automatically connects to all detected MIDI devices.